Personal ordinariate: Great Britain

-In October 2010, the parochial church council of St Peter's in Folkestone voted to enter the Roman Catholic Church.
+In October 2010, the parochial church council of St Peter's in Folkestone voted to enter the Catholic Church.
 About half the parish, including their priest, were received into the by then established ordinariate on 9 March 2011.

-On 8 November 2010, three serving and two retired bishops of the Church of England announced their intention to join the Roman Catholic Church.
+On 8 November 2010, three serving and two retired bishops of the Church of England announced their intention to join the Catholic Church.
 The serving bishops were provincial episcopal visitors Andrew Burnham of Ebbsfleet, Keith Newton of Richborough, along with suffragan John Broadhurst of Fulham, all of whom declared their intention to resign from the offices they held with effect from 31 December 2010.
 The retired bishops were Edwin Barnes, formerly of Richborough, and David Silk, formerly of Ballarat in Australia and an honorary assistant bishop in the Diocese of Exeter.

 The Archbishop of Canterbury, Rowan Williams, announced that he had with regret accepted the resignations of Bishops Burnham and Newton.
 Alan Hopes, an auxiliary bishop in the Westminster Diocese, gave assurance of a warm welcome from the Catholic Bishops' Conference of England and Wales for those who wished to be part of an ordinariate.
 In a pastoral letter concerning his resignation as Bishop of Richborough, Newton stressed that he had done so not for "negative reasons about problems in the Church of England but for positive reasons in response to our Lord's prayer the night before he died, [that] 'they may all be one.
 Ruth Gledhill, religious affairs correspondent of The Times, said that the announcement could prompt "hundreds, possibly thousands" of lay ministers to follow the bishops' example.
 She added: "It's quite significant as it means the ordinariate – that quite a few people have been saying might not get off the ground – could be a force to be reckoned with."